Day Two on The Mother Road Route 66

 First stop was at Chain of Rocks Bridge on the Muddy Mississippi.
 I’d seen this on one of the documentaries and figured what the heck, this would be a good way to say goodbye to Illinois.
 How lucky, as I exited the Flying J, I was on Chain of Rocks Road.

-The unique feature of this bridge is its abrupt 22-degree bend ( not a curve ) near the center.
+The unique feature of this bridge is its abrupt 22-degree bend ( not a curve, a BEND!!! ) near the center.
+I wonder how much THAT slowed the flow of traffic.
 The bridge is over a mile long.

 The bridge is west of Mitchell, Illinois about 4 miles downstream of the confluence of the Mississippi and Missouri Rivers.
 To the south of the bridge, downstream, there were ripples.
 It looked like something below the surface, perhaps a chain of rocks, was roiling The Mighty Mississippi.

-After walking halfway across the Muddy, I had the feeling that it should be … bigger?
+After walking halfway across the Mighty, I had the feeling that it should be … bigger?
 Anyway, I left my mark:

 Then it was on to the crossing of The Mighty, Muddy Mississippi River: